SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_VSAT/VSAT_components.md

 ### Sun outage

-DataMiner predicts, detects falls, and offers the current state details of each remote in the VSAT system referring to the sun outage events that might affect the transmission.
-These events normally occur twice a year when the day arc takes place directly behind the line of sight of a satellite and an earth station.
+With DataMiner, a sun outage schedule can be made that predicts sun outages and the impact it may have on the signal and tracking of a VSAT terminal.
+DataMiner is capable of detecting sun outage events and offering the current state details of each remote in the VSAT system.
+Sun outages usually occur twice a year during the equinox in March and September.

+> [!TIP]
+> For more information on sun outage events, see [VSAT Sun Outages & Sun Fade Information](https://satoms.com/vsat-sun-outages/).

 ### Weather

 DataMiner has flexibility of integration with any weather forecast service as it considers this variable a key factor capable of degrading and temporarily interrupting the signal delivery via VSAT.
-Operators receive automated detailed descriptions of the physical and remote falls that were correlated to weather conditions.
+Operators receive automated detailed descriptions of any outages and/or degradation to the service due to weather conditions (e.g. rain fade).

 ### PLM

-During planned maintenance (PLM), DataMiner suppresses any diagnostic and platform falls alerts related to the event process.
-It works in conjunction with SRA modules.
+During planned maintenance (PLM), DataMiner suppresses any diagnostic and entity alerts related to the event process.

 ## Correlation rules